exquisitehabibi/DGN-Token/README.md

 Then perform the following to get the code running on your computer:

 1. Inside the project directory, in the terminal type: npm i
-2. Open two additional terminals in your VS code
-3. In the second terminal type: npx hardhat node
+2. To test the contract's functionality using test.js, type: npx hardhat test
-4. In the third terminal, type: npx hardhat run --network fuji scripts/deploy.js
+3. To deploy the contract, type: npx hardhat run --network fuji scripts/deploy.js
-5. To test the contract's functionality using test.js, type: npx hardhat test

 After this, the project will be running on Fuji testnet.
 You can then use the contact's deployment address to interact with contract using Remix (https://remix.ethereum.org/) IDE or by creating your own frontend.